Alan Cross Music Lessons

 How did you get started teaching?

 Alan was encouraged to teach by his teachers.
 He began teaching during and after Concordia University.
 After graduating he developed teaching while working as music director at Aliso Viejo Lutheran Church of the Cross.
-After working as a music director and teaching for five years, Alan moved to Northern California and has been teaching in Saratoga for ten years.
+After working as a music director and teaching for five years, Alan moved to Northern California and has been teaching in Saratoga since.
 Alan specilizes in classical, jazz, blues, and pop.
+He has developed teaching skills, a good ear, and strong assessment skills./p>

 What types of students have you worked with?